Reptil: Fictional character biography

 Humberto Lopez is a young boy who had registered with the Fifty State Initiative and was living with his grandfather.
 When S.H.I.E.L.D. scientist Valerie Cooper was putting together a squad to go after Stegron in his plot to reanimate dinosaur fossils, Tigra was placed in charge of the squad and was told to recruit Humberto to help them.
 Tigra was worried since Humberto had not gone through training yet.
 When going after Stegron, Humberto explained about his parents and how he got his powers.

 His parents, Isaac and Jessica, were palaeontologists who dug up a crystallized bone when he was with them in the desert.
-The medallion had a strange energy in it that had to do with dinosaurs.
+The medallion had a strange energy that was related to dinosaurs.
 Under the codename Reptil, Humberto used it to obtain the abilities of any dinosaur by thinking of it, and even had the empathy to sense dinosaurs and other reptiles.

 Upon arrival in Camp Hammond, Reptil undergoes training over the course of several days.
 He tells Tigra that his parents disappeared a year ago on a dig and that he wants to become a hero to find them.

 With the help of Baron Von Blitzschlag, who creates a device to enhance Reptil's powers, the team locates Stegron.
 When discovering that he and his dinosaur herd are going to attack a S.H.I.E.L.D. base in South Dakota, Tigra's group intercepts them.
 However, Stegron controls Komodo's mind and told her to attack her teammates.
 Reptil acts hot-headed during the fight and attacks Stegron, but is beaten down.
 Stegron and his dinosaur herd escape.
 Reptil suffers a mild concussion and Valerie Cooper tells him that his rash behavior allowed Stegron to escape, and he endangered the lives of his teammates.
 Tigra speaks to Cooper in private and asks her to give Humberto one more chance to go out on the field.
 Valerie tells Tigra that if Reptil messes up, then his career with the Initiative will be over.
-Tigra speaks to Humberto a few days later and reminds him to stay balanced and not to overcommit.
+Tigra speaks to Humberto a few days later and reminds him to stay balanced and not to over-commit.
 She tells him that everyone has problems and that he is lucky enough to be in a position to learn from other's mistakes and his own.